General Career Advice for Writers

 A Short Guide to Manuscript Formatting

 Use 12 point type, in a readable typeface like Times Roman or Courier.
 Sans serif fonts are harder to decipher.
 Make sure the printed text looks sharp and clear, and is in black, not green or red or purple.
-In general, eschew colors and exotic fonts in your manuscript.
+In general, eschew colors and exotic fonts.

-The lines should be double-spaced, with NO additional spacing between paragraphs (not as in a business letter or on an internet site).
+The lines should be double-spaced, with NO additional spacing between paragraphs (as in a business letter or on an internet site).
 Editors need double spacing to leave room for comments or corrections and to make reading many pages easier on the eyes.
-A big white-space break indicates the end of a section or scene and the beginning of the next; that is what you use extra spacing for in a manuscript.
-Using # # # symbols signals a line break.
+A big white-space break indicates the end of a section or scene and the beginning of the next; using # # # symbols signals a line break.

 Make sure margins are one inch all around, so the words aren’t running off the bottom or over into the right and off the edge.

 Paginate your manuscript.
 Unnumbered pages can get lost or out of order after they’re printed out.
 It’s traditional to suppress the number “1” on the first page of the manuscript, but it’s not necessary for a novel ms, since your title appears on the preceding (title) page.
-Also it’s a good idea to have a header with your last name, usually opposite the page number.
+Also it’s a good idea to have a header with your last name somewhere on each page.

 For a novel or nonfiction book-length work, include a title page.
 Center the title, in larger type (18 to 24 point) with the author’s name centered below in a smaller font size.
 Your address, phone, and email address should appear in the lower left corner, in 12 point type.
 In the upper right corner indicate which draft (Draft 2.0, etc.) and approximate word count (round it off).
 In the upper left put your name and the year.